 - The organization gains an independent and objective assessment of its HIPAA program.
 An objective third party has no previous investment in the program and can deliver fresh insights that the staff person may have otherwise overlooked.

-What to expect next in 2020
+What to expect next in the year ahead

 Your compliance officer needs to keep abreast of the latest policies and trends for HIPAA.
 Here are some big changes coming this year.

 - The National Patient Identifier ban could be lifted.
-When HIPAA originally passed in 1996, it established a National Patient Identifier (NPI).
+When HIPAA was originally passed in 1996, it established a National Patient Identifier (NPI).
 Proponents of the NPI believed it would help match patient records and minimize errors.
-However, objections to the identifier relate to the danger of patient privacy.
+However, objections to the identifier relate to the danger to patient privacy.
 So, right after the NPI passed, Congress overruled it and pulled the funding until now.
 In June 2019, Congress voted to lift the ban.
 But in September of that year, once again, the Senate voted to uphold the ban.
 However, the ban might still be lifted later this year.
 A thorough compliance officer must watch out for what becomes of this ruling.
 If the safety and privacy issues can be worked out, having a unique patient identifier could be a great benefit to reducing medical errors and ensuring hospitals are accurately matching patient information.

 - State attorneys general (AGs) are getting involved.
 State AGs used to stay out of enforcing HIPAA rules.
 However, this is changing.
 You need to be aware that not only is the Office for Civil Rights enforcing HIPAA, but state AGs are getting in on the act as well.
-State AGs have begun to combine efforts and initiate multi-state lawsuits against health care organizations.
+State AGs have begun to combine efforts and initiate multi-state lawsuits against healthcare organizations.
 In 2009 HITECH gave state AGs the right to bring civil actions on behalf of their residents for violations.
 Now states are banding together to bring suits for breach of PHI.
 At the end of 2018, 12 state AGs filed a collective lawsuit against Medical Informatics Engineering.
 Led by Indiana, the suit grew to 16 states and a payout of $900,000.
 Compliance officers need to keep an eye on these trends!

 The HIPAA compliance officer’s exact role and duties in your organization will vary.
 You won’t be able to determine exactly what the duties of a compliance officer are from the HIPAA guidelines.
 The law leaves this open for companies to determine because every organization has its own unique requirements.
 You can view The Fox Group’s effective corporate compliance program checklist to help you outline your compliance officer’s responsibilities.